MicrosoftDocs/power-automate-docs/articles/use-expressions-in-conditions.md

 ## Prerequisites
 * Access to Power Automate.
-* A spreadsheet with the tables described later in this walkthrough.
+* Your own spreadsheet with the tables described later in this walkthrough.
 Be sure to save your spreadsheet in a location such as Dropbox or Microsoft OneDrive so that Power Automate can access it.
 * Microsoft Office 365 Outlook (While we use Office 365 Outlook, you can use any supported email service in your flows.)

 ## Use the or expression